xrstf/yubilock/README.md

 That's it.
 Every time a YubiKey is plugged or unplugged, yubilock is being executed and checks if the lockscreen has to be started or a challenge-reponse run should be executed.

+## FAQ

+### Why is this not a long-running process?

+Because I did not want to tie myself to any lifecycle management from the init system.
+Just quickly handling USB events makes it easier to react to cases where the lockscreen was started manually.

 ## License